WarrantyNowVoid/jekyll-wnv/_posts/2009-01-10-dance-recital-15b06.md

 date: 2009-01-10 01:01:01 -0500
 author: pope
 title: "Dance Recital"
-tagline: "Living with roommates can sometimes be challenging.
+excerpt: "Living with roommates can sometimes be challenging.
 This comic attempts to illustrate one of the many frictional moments that can occur when friends live together.
 My advice: never share a DVD player."
 category: Comics
 tags: ["classic wnv","gross","porn","offensive to pretty much every community really"]
 comments: true